AI4Bharat/2022.ai4bharat.org/content/pages/language-understanding.md

     _template: testimonial
   - items:
       - icon:
-          color: ''
+          color: ""
           style: float
-          name: ''
+          name: ""
         title: Koo
-        text: Koo is exploring the use of IndicNER to organize tweets.
+        text: Koo is exploring the use of IndicNER to organize koos.
     _template: flatCardsGrid
-  - tagline: ''
+  - tagline: ""
     headline: IndicNLU Workshop
     text: >
       On 28th July, we are conducting a workshop to demonstrate our datasets,